hands-on-engineering/labs/rfid/planning.md

 Since we've focused on I2C in previous tutorials, let's discuss some differences between the communications protocols:

-- I2C allows for multiple masters and slaves, SPI does not
+- I2C allows for multiple masters, SPI does not
 - Due to its simplicity, SPI is typically much much faster
     * I2C is typically 100 kbps, 400 kbps, or 3.4 Mbps
     * SPI does not have a maximum and is typically between 10 Mbps to 20 Mbps